 Under the 1998 Act, the ICO published a number of more detailed guidance pieces on different aspects of IT security.
-We will be updating each of these to reflect the GDPR's requirements in due course.
+Where appropriate, we will be updating each of these to reflect the UK GDPR's requirements in due course.
 However, until that time they may still provide you with assistance or things to consider.

-- IT security top tips for further general information on IT security; - IT asset disposal for organisations (pdf) guidance to help organisations securely dispose of old computers and other IT equipment; - A practical guide to IT security ideal for the small business (pdf); - Protecting personal data in online services learning from the mistakes of others (pdf) detailed technical guidance on common technical errors the ICO has seen in its casework - Bring your own device (BYOD) (pdf) guidance for organisations who want to allow staff to use personal devices to process personal data; - Cloud computing (pdf) guidance covering how security requirements apply to personal data processed in the cloud; and - Encryption advice on the use of encryption to protect personal data.
+- IT asset disposal for organisations (pdf) guidance to help organisations securely dispose of old computers and other IT equipment; - A practical guide to IT security ideal for the small business (pdf); - Protecting personal data in online services learning from the mistakes of others (pdf) detailed technical guidance on common technical errors the ICO has seen in its casework; - Bring your own device (BYOD) (pdf) guidance for organisations who want to allow staff to use personal devices to process personal data; - Cloud computing (pdf) guidance covering how security requirements apply to personal data processed in the cloud; and - Detailed guidance on encryption advice on the use of encryption to protect personal data.